solutionsanz/devops/OCI/provisionBuildServerEnv/README.md

 ## About

-This [Terraform][terraform] module provisions a VCN, Internet Gateway, subnets and security lists for bastion hosts and optionally a NAT gateway.
+This [Terraform][terraform] module provisions a VCN, Internet Gateway, subnets and security lists for compute hosts and optionally a NAT gateway.
 It is meant to be a reusable module that other projects can build upon or to quickly set up an environment where you can then manually add other services.

 The name **ociatlas** is derived from [Atlas][atlas], a Titan in Greek mythology, condemned to hold the celestial heavens and who had many children.
 It is an apt name for a project which: